Fast Bayesian Uncertainty Estimation and Reduction of Batch Normalized Single Image Super-Resolution Network: Introduction

 \section{Introduction}

-Single image super-resolution (SISR) is an ill-posed low vision problem which generates high resolution (HR) image from a low resolution (LR) image.
-There is a possibility of making an infinite number of HR images which can be sub-sampled into the same LR image.
-Due to the advancement of deep learning techniques, the community has developed a state-of-the-art SISR network using deep neural architectures~\cite{srs}.
-SR has a wide range of applications from surveillance and security~\cite{lowface} to medical imaging~\cite{medsr} and many more.
-Other than improving the perceptual quality of images for human interpretation, SISR helps to boost the performance of different automated machine learning or computer vision task~\cite{srb}.
+Single image super-resolution (SISR) is an ill-posed low vision problem, where we upscale the image to increase the image's spatial resolution.
+Besides improving the perceptual quality of images for human interpretation, SISR boosts other computer vision tasks' performance~\cite{srb}.
+Due to the advancement of deep learning techniques, the community has developed a state-of-the-art SISR network using different topology-based deep neural architectures~\cite{srs}.
+However, due to deep learning models' black-box nature, it is always hard to trust CNN's outcome and the limitations of the models are unknown.

-Uncertainty is a powerful tool for any prediction and reconstruction system.
-The confidence of the system's output will help to improve the decision-making process.
-It is a useful tool for any computer vision problem.
+Understanding the model's limitations is a crucial part of many machine learning systems.
+Deep learning models learn powerful abstract representations from high-dimensional images to map it to the outputs.
+The output results on the unknown test data are often considered blindly and believed to be reliable, which is not always true.
+Bayesian uncertainty plays a vital role in determining the confidence of the model during testing.
+Uncertainty is a powerful tool for any prediction and reconstruction system, and the confidence of the system's output helps in the decision-making process.
 We use the concept of uncertainty for image super-resolution.
-Deep learning based SISR techniques learns features from a dataset and features are dependent on the images of the dataset.
-But real-world pictures are completely different and contain more complex textures than the training set.
-Unseen texture during test time can create inappropriate reconstruction.
-Due to the black-box nature of deep learning models, it is almost impossible to know the limitation of models or trustability of reconstructed SR image which is further processed to other computer vision task.
-But we have witnessed that some artifacts, blurriness or distortions in an image can significantly degrade the performance of deep learning based models~\cite{advattack}.
-Some deformation in reconstructing LR facial image may lead to wrong output in a recognition system or any deformed reconstruction in tumor image may lead to the incorrect estimation of tumor size.
-Uncertainty in deep learning (DL) models have a transparent and robust effect in DL-based computer vision task.
+SISR techniques using deep learning (DL) models learn features from the training image set distribution.
+However, real-world pictures are entirely different and contain more complex textures, which may differ from the training set.
+Unseen low-resolution (LR) textures during test time can produce an inappropriate reconstruction.
+We also have witnessed that some artifacts, blurriness, or distortions in an image due to adversarial perturbation can significantly degrade the performance of DL based models~\cite{advattack, choi2019evaluating}.
+Some deformation in reconstructing LR facial images may lead to wrong output in a recognition system.
+Any deformed reconstruction in tumor image may lead to the incorrect estimation of tumor size.
+Therefore, uncertainty in DL-based reconstruction models improves the transparency and trustability of the reconstruction system.